Economist app tour

-I worked on improving The Economist's app pre-subscription onboarding experience for new users.
-The aim of this project was to better educate new users about our product features and benefits.
+Improving The Economist's app pre-subscription onboarding experience by educating new users about our product features and benefits.

-The Economist has recently undergone a digital transformation which involved several initiatives to help Economist subscribers better consume our content.
+In the last several years, The Economist started undergoing a digital transformation that involves initiatives to help Economist subscribers better consume content digitally.
 This included the launch of a new mobile app that empowers readers to moderate and customize their content consumption.

 One of the biggest concerns Economist readers experience is feeling overwhelmed by the amount of content we provide them on a weekly basis.
 We know from user interviews that this is one of the main reasons readers choose to cancel their subscriptions– to free themselves from the guilt of not getting through the entire weekly magazine.

 The new app was developed to offer readers a variety of ways to manage their content consumption.
 This includes reading articles on our Today page and listening to our audio edition–helping users feel like they can enjoy The Economist without the pressure of reading the magazine cover to cover.

 1-2 weeks of research, 1--2 weeks of design & the engineering build.

 Two UX & one UI designer, a delivery manager, and several engineers.

 Users perceived the app to be of overall higher value + price per month.

 I worked as one of the main UX designers for this project and collaborated with another UX designer and UI designer to develop the interface and experience.

 We also worked closely with our product and delivery managers.
 Together, we supported app developers, developed assets, and set parameters for the project build.